-Just like a bear, this asana strengthens your back muscles and core.
-It will also lengthen your hamstrings, open up your hips, and improve balance and mobility.
+Just like a bear, this asana helps strengthen your back muscles and core.
+It’ll also help lengthen your hamstrings, open up your hips, and improve your balance and mobility.

-Learn how to practice Balancing Bear Pose in your regular yoga practice to reap its physical and health benefits, and also invite the playful yet strong energy of the bear into your life.
+Adding the Balancing Bear Pose to your regular yoga practice will allow you to reap its many physical and health benefits while at the same time inviting the playful yet strong energy of the bear into your life.

 Say it in Sanskrit

 The word merudandam means vertebral column.
-It is an important part of both your physical and energetic anatomy.
-Also, it is the most prominent bony framework of your body and it is also the central energetic channel where the nadis ida and pingala, and sushumna rise up.
+It’s an important part of the physical and energetic anatomy.
+It’s the most prominent bony framework of your body and is also the central energetic channel through which the nadis ida, pingala and sushumna rise up.

-Other names this whole body yoga pose goes by are Urdhva Upavistha Konasana or Upward Seated Straddle Pose.
+This whole-body yoga pose also goes by the name Urdhva Upavistha Konasana, or Upward Seated Straddle Pose.

 Benefits and Contraindications of Merudandasana

-Yoga poses like Balancing Bear help to remind you to remain joyful and child-like even with challenging asanas that help to strengthen your body.
+Yoga poses like Balancing Bear can help remind you to remain joyful and child-like even when you’re practicing challenging asanas that strengthen your body.

-It’s not only bears who practice this pose.
-Even human babies like to hold on to their feet and toes and they roll around and are unafraid to topple over.
-It teaches you how to surrender with grace and a sense of awe at the journey, rather than achieving an Instagram-worthy photo.
+Not only bears who practice this pose though.
+Even human babies like to hold on to their feet and toes and roll around without showing any fear of toppling over.
+This pose teaches you how to surrender gracefully and feel a sense of awe about the journey you’re making, rather than achieving an Instagram-worthy photo.

-Balancing Bear Pose energizes you because it wakes up your core muscles and also lengthens your hamstrings as you maintain your balance.
+Balancing Bear Pose is energizing as it wakes up your core muscles and lengthens your hamstrings while you try to maintain your balance.

-This intermediate-level seated asana is great for your spine, especially your lower back, because it helps strengthen your back muscles and realigns your spine.
-This helps to keep your internal organs functioning properly.
+This intermediate-level seated asana is great for your spine, especially your lower back.
+In addition to strengthening your back muscles and realigning your spine, this asana is also beneficial for the proper functioning of you internal organs.

-As a hip opener, it will increase lower body flexibility and mobility.
-Consistent practice will help stretch your legs.
-Especially your thighs, glutes, and adductor muscles.
+As a hip opener, it’ll help increase your lower body flexibility and mobility.
+Consistent practice will help stretch your legs, especially your thighs, glutes, and adductor muscles.

-Merudandasana is a great pose to prepare your body for Navasana, or Boat Pose and other more challenging poses for your core.
+Merudandasana is a great pose for preparing your body for Navasana, or Boat Pose, and other poses that are more challenging for your core.

-On an energetic level, Balancing Bear yoga pose puts pressure on your sacrum and coccyx which activates your root chakra, or Muladhara.
-This helps you feel more secure and grounded.
+On an energetic level, Balancing Bear yoga pose will activate your root chakra, or Muladhara, by putting pressure on your sacrum and tailbone.
+This will help you feel more secure and grounded.

 Other benefits of this pose include: